-Interest groups are currently governed by the SETAC 2005 Group Guidelines and the SETAC 2012 Group Guidelines.
+Interest Groups are governed by the 2017 SETAC Interest Group Guidelines and the SETAC Interest Group Charter Guidelines.

 Using Interest Group Tools

 For instructions and help on how to use IG tools, please refer to Guidance for Group Users, Guidance for Listservs, and the Guidance for Group Administrators.